djvanderlaan/lvec/cran-comments.md

 ## Reverse dependencies

 'ldat' links to lvec.
-The current version on CRAN gives error.
+The current version on CRAN gives an error.
 As I am also the author of 'ldat', I will submit a new version of 'ldat' together with 'lvec'.